dustinpfister/blog_posts/_posts/nodejs-cli-edit.md

 ```

-## 4 - the edit/commands/public folder
+## 5 - the edit/commands/public folder

 This section is on the public folder of the edit folder for the nc-edit command.
 This contains and index.html file that is the single page of the editor, and a client.js file that is the javaScript logic for the client system.

-### 4.1 - index.html
+### 5.1 - index.html

 Here I have the main index.html file that has a div element that will server as a mount point for my vuejs vue that is defined in the client.js file.
-I am slo of course linking to that client.js file, but first I am loading some resource that are used by the client system mainly vuejs and vue-resource.
+I am also of course linking to that client.js file, but first I am loading some resource that are used by the client system mainly vuejs and vue-resource.

 ```html
 <html>